North American Aerospace Museum: Wings and Waves Waterpark

 Wings & Waves Waterpark opened June 6, 2011.
 The 71350 sqft waterpark, Oregon's largest, features 10 slides and a 91,703-gallon wave pool with the intent of tying into the educational focus of the Evergreen Museum Campus with its "Life Needs Water" interactive display in the H_{2}O Children's Science Center.
 The four big slides begin inside a retired Boeing 747-100 that sits atop the roof, 62 ft above the splash landing.
-Additionally, across from the museum building is another Boeing 747, this one being a 747-200 delivered to Singapore Airlines in August 1973 as 9V-SIB.
-This aircraft would serve multiple other airlines until it was acquired by Evergreen International Airlines in 1995, where it would remain until it was retired and donated to the museum in 2013.

 In April 2020, The Stoller Group purchased 285 acres of land near the museum and water park, with plans to restore the water park and build a 90-room hotel.
+Construction of the hotel began in 2025.
+The North American Aerospace Museum is not affiliated with the water park or its operation.